KeaCluster/go-sandbox/cli-todo/README.md

   - Returns a list of tasks if they exist
 - `CompleteTask()`
   - Marks the task as completed
-  - [] Setup to return the completed task
 - `DeleteTask()`
+  - Returns the completed task
   - Deletes the task from the file
-  - [] Setup to return a message of the output
+  - Returns the output

 ### Todo

 - [x] Refactor functions
-- [] Clean code reusable
+- [ ] Clean code reusable
 - [x] Functional question mark